 In connection with the offering of the 2023 Notes, on December 21, 2017 we entered into a centrally cleared interest rate swap to continue to align the interest rates of our liabilities with our investment portfolio, which consists predominately of floating rate loans.
 The notional amount of the interest rate swap is \$150 million.
 We will receive fixed rate interest semi-annually at 4.75% and pay variable rate interest monthly based on 1-month LIBOR plus 2.545%.
 The interest rate swap matures on December 21, 2021.
 For the three months ended March 31, 2019, we made periodic payments of \$1.9 million.
 Pursuant to ASC 815 Derivatives and Hedging, the interest expense related to the 2023 Notes is offset by proceeds received from the interest rate swap.
-The swap adjusted interest expense is included as a component of interest expenses and other liabilities on the Company's Consolidated Statements of Assets and Liabilities.
+The swap adjusted interest expense is included as a component of interest expense in our Consolidated Statements of Operations.
+As of March 31, 2019, the interest rate swap had a fair value of \$(0.4) million and is included as a component of accrued expenses and other liabilities on the Company's Consolidated Statements of Assets and Liabilities.
 The change in fair value of the interest rate swap is equally offset by the change in fair value of the 2023 Notes.
-For further details, see "ITEM 1.-Notes to Consolidated Financial Statements-Note 6.
+For further details, see "Notes to Consolidated Financial Statements-Note 6.
 Debt."

 On April 10, 2019, we issued \$400 million aggregate principal amount of notes that mature on April 15, 2024 (the "2024 Notes").
 The 2024 Notes bear interest at a rate of 5.250% per year, payable semi-annually on April 15 and October 15 of each year, commencing on October 15, 2019.
-We may redeem some or all of the 2024 Notes at any time, or from time to time, at a redemption price equal to the greater of (1) 100% of the principal amount of the 2024 Notes to be redeemed or (2) the sum of the present values of the redemption date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) using the applicable Treasury Rate plus 50 basis points, plus, in each case, accrued and unpaid interest to the redemption date; provided, however, that if we redeem any 2024 Notes on or after March 15, 2024 (the date falling one month prior to the maturity date of the 2024 Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the date of redemption.
+We may redeem some or all of the 2024 Notes at any time, or from time to time, at a redemption price equal to the greater of (1) 100% of the principal amount of the 2024 Notes to be redeemed or (2) the sum of the present values of the remaining scheduled payments of principal and interest (exclusive of accrued and unpaid interest to the date of redemption) on the 2024 Notes to be redeemed, discounted to the redemption date on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) using the applicable Treasury Rate plus 50 basis points, plus, in each case, accrued and unpaid interest to the redemption date; provided, however, that if we redeem any 2024 Notes on or after March 15, 2024 (the date falling one month prior to the maturity date of the 2024 Notes), the redemption price for the 2024 Notes will be equal to 100% of the principal amount of the 2024 Notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the date of redemption.